pivotal/docs-tap/supply-chain/platform-engineering/explanation/about.hbs.md

 ## GitOps management of SupplyChains

-SupplyChains, especially the authoring resources ([SupplyChain], [Component] and Tekton Pipeline/Task), are designed to be delivered to clusters via a Git repository and GitOps source promotion style.
+SupplyChains, especially the authoring resources [SupplyChain], [Component], and Tekton Pipeline/Task), are designed to be delivered to clusters via a Git repository and GitOps source promotion style.

 See [GitOps Managed SupplyChains](./../how-to/deploying-supply-chains/gitops-managed.hbs.md) for details.